 World Para Swimming recognises two (2) kinds of pools:

-World Para Swimming Paralympic Standard Pools: IPC Games, IPC Competitions and WPS Sanctioned Competitions should be held in a Paralympic Standard Pool that complies with 1.3 and 1.4, but World Para Swimming may waive certain standards for existing pools if it does not materially interfere with the Competition.
+World Para Swimming Paralympic Standard Pools: IPC Games, World Para Swimming Championships and World Para Swimming Sanctioned Competitions should be held in a Paralympic Standard Pool that complies with 1.2 and 1.3, but World Para Swimming may waive certain standards for existing pools if it does not materially interfere with the competition.

-World Para Swimming Minimum Standard Pools: World Para Swimming Approved Competitions shall be conducted in pools which comply with all of the minimum standards contained in 1.3.
+World Para Swimming Minimum Standard Pools: World Para Swimming Approved Competitions shall be conducted in pools which comply with all of the minimum standards contained in 1.2.

-The swimming pool and the technical equipment for IPC Games, IPC Competitions and WPS Sanctioned Competitions shall be inspected and approved prior to the swimming competitions by the appointed Technical Delegate or World Para Swimming.
+The swimming pool and the technical equipment for IPC Games, World Para Swimming Championships and World Para Swimming Sanctioned Competitions shall be inspected and approved prior to the swimming competitions by the appointed Technical Delegate and World Para Swimming.

-At IPC Games, IPC Competitions and WPS Sanctioned Competitions all pools shall be available for use by entered athletes for a minimum of two (2) days prior to the start of the competition.
-The pool shall be available to the athletes for a minimum of 1.5 hours prior to the start of each session of the Competition.
+At IPC Games, World Para Swimming Championships and World Para Swimming Sanctioned Competitions all pools shall be available for use by entered Athletes for a minimum of two (2) days prior to the start of the competition.
+The pool shall be available to the Athletes for a minimum of 1.5 hours prior to the start of each session of the competition.

 All pools and the facilities shall be accessible.

-During Competition days the pools shall be available for training when Competition is not in progress.
+During competition days the pools shall be available for training when Competition is not in progress.

-Mats shall be placed on the deck besides the outside lanes, within one (1) metre of each end of the pool.
+Mats shall be placed on the pool deck besides the outside lanes, within one (1) metre of each end of the pool.
 Each mat shall be a minimum of one (1) metre wide and two (2) metres in length.

-Where underwater video equipment is used by television, the equipment must be operated by remote control and shall not obstruct the vision or path of athletes and must not change the configuration of the pool or obscure the required World Para Swimming markings.
+Where underwater video equipment is used by television, the equipment must be operated by remote control and shall not obstruct the vision or path of Athletes and must not change the configuration of the pool or obscure the required World Para Swimming markings.
+The placement shall be approved by the competition Technical Delegate.

 Minimum Standard Swimming Pools